hiqdev/hiqdev.com-core/src/pages/articles/app-organization.md

 ];
 ```

-There can be any number of configs including special ones: `dotenv`, `defines` и `params`.
+There can be any number of configs including special ones: `dotenv`, `defines` . `params`.
 Configs are processed in the following order:

 - environment variables &mdash; `dotenv`;
 - constants &mdash; `defines`;